 What Are the Duties of a Professional Basketball Player?

-Professional basketball players are responsible for playing hard on the court in games and in practice and doing their best to represent their team in public.
-While pro basketball players may not have a contractual obligation to serve as role models for youngsters, a player's future employment can be tied to how well or poorly that player represents the organization.
+While NBA players may not have a contractual obligation to serve as role models for youngsters, a player's career path can be tied to how well or poorly that player represents the organization.

 Effort in Games

-Professional players are obligated to play at their level best in every game they are on the court.
-Players may not play well every game.
-They are only human.
-Players go into slumps, they make mistakes and they feel pressure.
-However, the effort must always be there.
-This can be a difficult standard to apply.
-A player can have a stellar game and look like he is playing at half speed.
+This can be a difficult standard to apply full-time for each player.
+A professional athlete can have a stellar game and be in peak physical condition but look like he is playing at half speed.
 Another player may not fare as well, but he may be trying his best.
 Over time, however, a coach will know that a player is giving his best effort level by observing him on a daily basis.

 Practice Time

-Players must report to practice and participate when they are scheduled by the coach.
+Players on professional teams must report to practice and participate when they are scheduled by the coach.
 Some players will famously try to relax at practice and go through the motions.
-One of the most infamous examples was Allen Iverson of the Philadelphia 76ers, who tried to defend his ordinary practice efforts in May 2002 by telling the media it was only practice.
+One of the most infamous examples was point guard/shooting guard Allen Iverson of the Philadelphia 76ers, who tried to defend his ordinary practice efforts in May 2002 by telling the media it was only practice.
 "We’re talking about practice, man, we’re not even talking about the game, when it actually matters, we’re talking about practice," Iverson said.
 "How the hell can I make my teammates better by practicing?”
-Coaches abhor players who go through the motions for practice, and need them to go hard every day.

 Private Information